 The Heisenberg uncertainty principle, often known as the uncertainty relation, is a fundamental tenet of quantum physics.
 It articulates a fundamental impossibility regarding the precision of specific pairings of physical attributes, namely location and momentum, that can be simultaneously known or measured.
-The product of the errors in the measurements of location (Δx) and momentum (Δp) is theoretically described as being at least a constant value of two:
+The product of the errors in the measurements of location $(\ddot{A}x)$ and momentum $(\ddot{A}p)$ is theoretically described as being at least a constant value of two:

-$$\Delta x \cdot \Delta p \geq rac{\hbar}{2}$$
+$$\Delta x \cdot \Delta p \geq \frac{\hbar}{2}$$

-where $\hbar \ 2$ represents the reduced Planck constant.
-First stated by Werner Heisenberg in 1927, this principle follows directly from the wave-particle of duality of matter - a hallmark of the quantum mechanics.
+where! \2 represents the reduced Planck constant.
+First stated by Werner Heisenberg in 1927, this principle follows directly from the wave-particle of duality of matter a hallmark of the quantum mechanics.
 In the classical mechanics, we can know with arbitrary precision the position and momentum of a particle.
-But the uncertainty principle in quantum mechanics imposes a fundamental limit to the knowledge of these quantities. e
+But the uncertainty principle in quantum mechanics imposes a fundamental limit to the knowledge of these quantities.
+This uncertainty is not because our measurements are imperfect, but because some is an intrinsic feature of quantum systems.
+The uncertainty relation has far-reaching consequences for atomic and molecular systems.
+For instance, this means that particles like electrons cannot possess both an exact position and momentum.
+If one of these quantities is measured more accurately, the other can be known with less accuracy.
+The fact that we can only know some properties of the particles with a certain precision, means that transitions between them has the behavior we have described, for example, during the emission and absorption of photons the quantum fluctuations affect the energy levels of the atoms or molecules.